jazzfan2/helper_scripts/README.md

 'selfmounter.sh' is an alternative for using a 'udev'-rule for automounting - which I wasn't able to get working although I really tried hard, grrrr!!! :-C

-## splitplanes.sh
+## splitpanes.sh

-'splitplanes.sh' does a 'splitting' of the active file-manager window into two side-by-side windows showing same directory, sharing same total area and position as a pair as before splitting.
+'splitpanes.sh' does a 'splitting' of the active file-manager window into two side-by-side windows showing same directory, sharing same total area and position as a pair as before splitting.
 Repeated splitting is supported.
 It is meant to 'mimic' the 'split pane'-functionality found in some other file managers e.g. PCManFM, by actually generating two new windows replacing their parent window.
 The program takes the (current) directory (within the active file manager window) as an argument.